caraya/personal-blog/content/blog/introducing-vtt.md

 > The main difference is that subtitles usually only transcribe the spoken dialog, and are mainly aimed at people who are not hearing impaired, but lack fluency in the spoken language.
 Closed captions are aimed at the deaf and hearing impaired, who need additional non-verbal audio cues (such as "GUNSHOT" or "SPOOKY MUSIC") to be transcribed in the text.
 Closed captions are also useful for situations in which video is being shown but the sound is muted or difficult to hear, such as for a noisy bar, convention floor, video signage & billboards, etc. From [http://www.cpcweb.com/faq/](http://www.cpcweb.com/faq/)

 Other than the content for each type of track, HTML5 video structures the track element the same way.
-In the example below, the only difference are the kind attributes for each track.
+In the example below, the only difference is the kind of attributes for each track.

 ```html
 <!-- This is the captions track -->